EC463-Smart-Fridge/app-ui/docs/README_SOFTWARE.md

+# Software Documentation
+The following is documentation on the code used within the Fridge Buddy application, organized by the pages on the application with descriptions of the modules, APIs, and cloud services used.

+## Cloud Backend (Amazon Web Services)

+## Home Page

+## Scanner Page

+## Recipes Page

+## Settings Page / User Authentication Page

 Software Report (10000+ characters) – README_SOFTWARE.md (or GitHub Wiki)

 You need to provide clear and concise documentation for all the code that you have written.
 It simply